 - does it offer insight into an unfamiliar world or a fresh perspective on a familiar one

 Two types of films are of special interest:

-- films that are appropriate and entertaining for children and teens since almost half of our audiences are school groups
+- films that are appropriate and entertaining for children and teens since over half of our audiences are school groups

-- genre films such as horror, horror/comedy, zombie, vampire, etc since we have a very popular midnight horror package
+- horror films since we have a very popular late night horror package

-The festival has a strong preference for films that are NOT available to watch online by the public before the last day of the festival (May 14, 2018).
+The festival prefers to program films that are NOT available to watch online by the public before the last day of the festival (May 8, 2022).

 If one of the creative personnel (producer, director, and/or writer) is an alumni filmmaker of the festival (i.e. such person was the producer, director, and/or writer of a selected film at a previous Reel Shorts Film Festival), please email Terry Scerbak at email@example.com to identify who the alumni filmmaker is, the title and tracking number for the current submitted film, and the title of the previous selected film that person was also involved with.

 If a submitted film is selected, we request that the filmmaker provide the best quality HD 1920x1080p digital file (MOV or MP4) of the film using the H.264 codec.
 Please include English subtitles if applicable.
 Please DO NOT include a film leader countdown.
 Digital content should be submitted with 2-channel 16 bit, 48 kHz audio.

 If an HD 1920 x 1080p digital file (MOV or MP4) of the film encoded with ProRes 422 or ProRes 422(HQ) is available, please provide it as well.
 We will not accept ProRes LT, 4444, or Apple Animation Codec files.
 Please include English subtitles if applicable.
 Please DO NOT include a film leader countdown.
 Digital content should be submitted with 2-channel 16 bit, 48 kHz audio.